Crone1/CA4015/Assignment_1/Notebook_Structure.md

 This is the structure that the jupyter notebook follows

+	1. Setup

-	1. Read in data
+	2. Read in the data

-	2. Standardise data

-	3. Run elbow curve to determine correct amount of clusters

-	4. Cluster data & add new 'cluster' column to full data
+	3. Scale the data

+	4. Consider the clustering algorithms and the number of clusters

-	5. Do PCA on the data to get 2 principal components
+	5. Cluster the data using 2 clusters

+	6. Analyse these 2 clusters

+	7. Re-consider the clustering algorithms and the number of clusters (excluding cluster 2)

+	8. Re-cluster the data using 5 clusters

+	9. Principal Component Analyse

-	6. Plot the clusters to try visualise them
+	10. Plot the 5 clusters using the PCA axes

-	7. Analyse the clusters to see how young & old people fall into them
+	11. Analyse these 5 clusters